BAWES-Universe/workadventure-universe-admin/docs/AUTHENTICATION.md

 ### Overview

-All requests from WorkAdventure include a Bearer token in the `Authorization` header.
+Most requests from WorkAdventure include a Bearer token in the `Authorization` header.
 This token is set via the `ADMIN_API_TOKEN` environment variable in WorkAdventure.

+**Exception:** The `/api/capabilities` endpoint is public and does not require authentication.
+WorkAdventure calls it during startup without an Authorization header for API discovery.

 ### Implementation